qpliu/esolang/denver/README.md

 exits the message statement, the message statement is executed again.
-If execution is blocked because every active arm is attempting to send to an exited thread or the `null` thread, or is attempting to receive only from exited threads or the `null` thread, the thread exits.
+If execution is blocked because every active arm is attempting to send to an exited thread or the `null` thread, or is attempting to receive only from exited threads or the `null` thread, execution continues to the next statement.

 A send arm sends its right argument to its left argument.